fufako/react-photo-tagging-app/README.md

 # Where's Patrick

-Where's Patrick (Photo Tagging) type App made with React and Firebase.
+Where's Patrick (Photo Tagging) type App made with React and Firebase. <br/>
-The pourpse of this game is to find Patrick each map contains one Patrick.
+The pourpse of this game is to find Patrick each map contains one Patrick.<br/>
-Maps and correct location are fetched form Firebase Database so that users can not cheat.
+Maps and correct location are fetched form Firebase Database so that users can not cheat. <br/>

 ## Live app